Best holiday destinations for people with limited mobility

-A new year brings new plans, new hopes, and new ambitions.
-Something that many look forward to is planning a future holiday, looking at destinations, hotels, cruises, excursions, and all of those exciting prospects.
-For those with low mobility, there is even more to think about when planning an upcoming holiday.
-Finding an accessible holiday can be done, there are some truly spectacular options available to those who perhaps require the use of a curved stairlift at home.
-In this article, you will be able to see a handful of attractive holiday ideas for 2019, letting you know about some specific destinations and certain types of holidays/packages that will help ensure a getaway to remember.
+Many people look forward to planning a future holiday, looking at destinations, hotels, cruises, excursions, and all those exciting prospects.
+For those with limited mobility, there is even more to think about when planning an upcoming holiday.
+Finding an accessible holiday is entirely possible.
+Some truly spectacular destinations are available to those who perhaps require a stair lift at home.
+In this guide, you will discover the best holiday destinations for travellers with limited mobility, helping you to plan a special trip.

-Martyn Sibley is a travel blogger with a focus on accessibility and disability (who also happens to live with Spinal Muscular Atrophy).
-Martyn says that recommending a specific type of holiday for someone with low mobility is difficult as this doesn’t necessarily limit what a person is able to enjoy:
+Barcelona even has beaches with wheelchair access, only adding further to its incredible appeal.
+Martyn Sibley is a travel blogger focusing on accessibility and disability (who also lives with Spinal Muscular Atrophy).
+Martyn recommends Barcelona and says that a disability doesn’t necessarily limit the type of holiday a person can enjoy:

 “I would never presume a certain type of holiday suits a person based on disability.
 I'm really quite weak, yet I've been skiing, sailing, scuba diving and flown a plane.
 That said, a destination’s accessibility is important.
 This is why I love Barcelona so much.
 The beaches, the streets, the buildings and the people are so inclusive.”